Jasig/SSP-start/README.md

 Download and install the **latest JDK 8 release**.
 Make sure you select the full JDK;  _a JRE is not sufficient!_

-:warning: _Always use Git_ to obtain a copy of uPortal-start.
+:warning: _Always use Git_ to obtain a copy of SSP-start.
 (Please ignore the _Download ZIP_ option provided by GitHub.)
-The uPortal Developer Community makes improvements to uPortal-start every week:  new features, bug fixes, performance enhancements, additions to documentation, _&c._
+The SSP Developer Community makes improvements to SSP-start.
-It is extremely important to be able to update your local copy of uPortal-start and (thereby) benefit from these contributions.
+It is extremely important to be able to update your local copy of SSP-start and (thereby) benefit from these contributions.

 ### uPortal 5.0 Manual